 The mission of FluoroSafety and its CME program is to produce high quality educational activities that increase the knowledge, competence, and performance of physicians and other healthcare professionals who use medical imaging.
 FluoroSafety teaches the physical and biological principles of medical imaging and their applications to the diagnosis and treatment of disease, enabling healthcare professionals to more safely and effectively use medical imaging technology.

 Founded in 2010 by Dr. Kyle Jones and Dr. Alexander Pasciak, experts in the fields of diagnostic medical physics and radiation safety, Fluoroscopic Safety, LLC has a collective set of skills and experiences that allow us to deliver the most comprehensive and advanced fluoroscopic and radiation safety education program in the marketplace today.

 Dr. Jones is board certified in Diagnostic Medical Physics by the American Board of Radiology, is a Licensed Medical Physicist in the state of Texas, and is MQSA qualified.
 Dr. Jones is active in multiple research endeavors in the fields of radiation safety and diagnostic medical physics, is widely published in high impact journals, and is actively involved in teaching and training medical physics graduate students, medical physics residents, and interventional radiology fellows.
 Dr. Jones won the Farrington Daniels Award for the best article on radiation dosimetry in Medical Physics in 2014 and was elected a Fellow of the American Association of Medical Physics in 2019.

 Dr. Pasciak is an accomplished instructor with experience teaching the physics of medical imaging to both radiology residents and cardiology fellows.
 In these areas, he has been ranked as a distinguished instructor by his students and he has won multiple awards for teaching excellence.
-Dr. Pasciak is also active in multiple research endeavors in the fields of radiation safety and medical physics and is widely published in high impact journals.
-He currently serves as principal investigator on four externally funded research grants.
-Dr. Pasciak is board certified by the American Board of Radiology in Diagnostic Medical Physics and is MQSA qualified.
+Dr. Pasciak is also active in multiple research endeavors in the fields of radiology, radiation safety and medical physics and is widely published in high impact journals.
+Dr. Pasciak is board certified by the American Board of Radiology in Diagnostic Medical Physics.